wp-plugins/lexity-live-for-wp-e-commerce/readme.txt

 === Lexity Live for WP e-Commerce ===

-Contributors: Lexity, NewClarity, MikeSchinkel, tarasm Donate link:
+Contributors: Lexity, NewClarity, MikeSchinkel, tarasm
 Tags: analytics, chat, e-commerce, ecommerce, getshopped, real-time, realtime, shopping, statistics, store, wpec, wpecommerce Requires at least: 3.4
 Tested up to: 3.5.1
-Stable tag: 1.0.4
+Stable tag: 1.0.5
-License: GPLv2 or later
+License: GPL v2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Provides real-time customer monitoring, analytics and insight to help WP e-Commerce-based store owners increase both their traffic and their sales.

 == Description ==

 The _[**Lexity Live**](http://lexity.com/apps/live) for [**WP e-Commerce**](http://getshopped.org)_ plugin for WordPress provides the following functionality:

 -	**See who** is in your store **_now_**, and what **products** they are picking up and putting in their shopping cart.